torson/knock-port/README.md

 # KnockPort

-A lightweight, on-demand port-knocking gateway - a modern take on traditional port knocking.
-KnockPort opens service ports only for the IP that proves knowledge of a shared secret via a two-step HTTP → HTTPS flow, then closes them automatically after a configured period.
+A port-knocking firewall manager.
+A modern take on traditional port knocking with 2FA support.
+KnockPort opens service ports for an IP via a authenticated two-step HTTP → HTTPS flow, then closes them automatically after a configured period.
 Use it to safely expose legacy or internal services without leaving ports publicly reachable.

-- Two-step open: stealth HTTP + HTTPS authentication
+- Two-step port open: stealthy HTTP + HTTPS authentication
 - Per-IP access with time-limited windows
 - Local services or LAN hosts (port forwarding)
 - Works with iptables, nftables, and VyOS nftables